i3-Arch/Arch-Installer/ReadMe.md

 		1. :RUN:

-			'dhcpcd'
+			dhcpcd
-			'systemctl enable dhcpcd.service'   ( This is to enable dhcpcd at boot )
+			systemctl enable dhcpcd.service   ( This is to enable dhcpcd at boot )